PowerCodersOrg/powercoders.org/site/content/city/zurich.md

 image: /img/header_zurich.jpg
 section_title: Zurich
 text: >-
-  The Powercoders program in Zurich is run by PowerHouse Zurich.
+  The Powercoders program in Zurich is run by the Powerhouse Zurich.

   **ZURICH BATCH AUTUMN 2019**\